Sriramsureshkumar/chatGPT_for_multifiles/readme.md

 To respond to your inquiries, the application takes the following actions:

-1. PDF Loading: The application reads various PDF files and extracts the text information from them.
+1. PDF,PPT,Excel Loading: The application reads various files and extracts the text information from them.

 2. Text Chunking: The retrieved text is broken into manageable-sized chunks for processing.